SimpleMindBus/flutter_code_problems_and_solutions/integrate_phonepe_without_flutter_upi.md

 For example, if the list returned by random.choices is ['A', 'B', 'C'], the join function will return the string 'ABC'.

 The random.choices function is used to select a random element from a list of choices with replacement.
 It takes two arguments: the list of choices and the number of elements to select.
 In this case, the list of choices is string.ascii_uppercase + string.digits, which is a combination of the uppercase letters and digits, and the number of elements to select is 32.
 This means that the random.choices function will return a list of 32 randomly chosen elements from the list of uppercase letters and digits.

+A deep link is a URL that links directly to a specific piece of content within an app, rather than to app's homepage or main screen.
+Deep links allow users to easily access specific content within an app, an they can be used to to drive traffic to specific content or features within an app.